Elymar23/gcp_oci_vm_start/README.md

 - Both require you to choose: which Machine type
 -- OS image and Storage
 ### Differences
+Networking setup:
+- GCP has networking pre-configured
+- OCI makes you set up VCNs and subnets, which feels more complicated
+- GCP assigns public IP
+- OCI requires a public subnet
+- GCP lets you access SSH with your Google account directly.
+- OCI requires uploading or generating an SSH key.
 ### Preference
 - I think for  beginners: GCP is easier because of the automatic setup and Google account integration, but for someone who wants to have more control, OCI is is a better option.